Matthew 26:53

 2 Baruch 63:7

-Syriac Apocalypse of Baruch5 And the Mighty One heard him, for Hezekiah was wise, And He had respect unto his prayer, because he was righteous.
-6 And thereupon the Mighty One commanded Ramiel His angel who speaks with thee.
-7 And I went forth and destroyed their multitude, the number of whose chiefs only was a hundred and eighty-five thousand, and each one of them had an equal number (at his command).
-8 And at that time I burned their bodies within, but their raiment and arms I preserved outwardly, in order that the still more wonderful deeds of the Mighty One might appear, and that thereby His name might be spoken of throughout the whole earth.
+5 And the Mighty One heard him, for Hezekiah was wise, And He had respect for his prayer, because he was righteous.
+6 And then the Mighty One commanded Ramiel His angel who speaks with you.
+7 And I went forth and destroyed their multitude, the number of whose chiefs only was a hundred and eighty-five thousand, and each one of them had an equal number at his command.
+8 And at that time I burned their bodies within, but their clothing and arms I preserved outwardly, in order that the still more wonderful deeds of the Mighty One might appear, and that thereby His name might be spoken of throughout the whole earth.
 9 And Zion was saved and Jerusalem delivered: Israel also was freed from tribulation.

 Notes and References